Partnership Agreement Template

 How a Partnership Agreement Protects Your Business

-A Partnership Agreement gives your business written rules you can always refer back to in the event of any conflict.
-Here are some of the reasons you should consider using his document to protect your agreement:
+A Partnership Agreement gives your business written rules you can always refer back to in the event of any conflict or as general governance rules.
+Here are some of the reasons you should consider using his document to protect your partnership:

-• Clarifies financial responsibilities: Documents all investments, which provides accurate calculation of profit distribution and loss accountability.
+- Clarifies financial responsibilities: Documents all investments, which provides an accurate calculation of profit distribution and loss accountability.

-• Prevents conflicts: Clearly outlines partner expectations and sets penalties for a failure to meet obligations.
+- Prevents or helps quickly resolve conflicts: Clearly outlines partner expectations and sets penalties for a failure to meet obligations.

-The best part is that it can be used at any stage.
+The best part is that it can be used at any stage and amended as needed.
 Even if your business is already operating, a written agreement can still help protect it moving forward.

 Partnership Agreement Sample

-Before starting your own fully-fledged Partnership Agreement document it can help to take a look over a real example first.
+Before starting your own fully-fledged Partnership Agreement document and having the partners sign, it can help to take a look at a real example first.

 To get to grips with how your completed contract should appear and how it will read, browse through our Partnership Agreement sample below.